mantidproject/governance/governance.md

 3.4 Technical Roadmap Working Group (TWG) and the Committed Collaborative Roadmap (CCR).
 ----------------------------------------------------------

-The Technical Working Group (TWG) owns the Comitted Collaborative Roadmap (CCR) and coordinates technical discussions and discussion related to items/topics on the roadmap, with an emphasis on those that concerns multiple faciliities.
+The Technical Working Group (TWG) owns the Comitted Collaborative Roadmap (CCR) and the Developer Workshops (for the collaboration).
+It coordinates technical discussions and discussion related to items/topics on the roadmap, with an emphasis on those that concerns multiple faciliities.

 **Committed Collaborative Roadmap (CCR).**